 3. If you’re exercising, you might as well do yoga

-One study, conducted at the University of Illinois, compared how female students performed on cognitive tests after doing twenty minutes of yoga versus twenty minutes of jogging.
+One study, conducted at the University of Illinois, compared how older students performed on cognitive tests after doing eight weeks of yoga versus the usual stretching alongside a regular exercise routine.
 Edward McAuley, a researcher on the study, explained the results: “Participants in the yoga intervention group showed significant improvements in working memory capacity, which involves continually updating and manipulating information.
 They were also able to perform the task at hand quickly and accurately, without getting distracted.”
 Scientists cannot pinpoint for sure the reason why yoga seems to improve cognitive performance, but some suspect it has something to do with yoga’s capacity for moderating stress levels.

 4. And while you’re at it, add in some meditation

-Dr. Sara Lazar is the first neuroscientist to illustrate that meditation changes the brain.
-The study involved comparing the initial and final brain scans of 16 participants who completed an eight-week long mindfulness-based stress reduction (MSBR) program.
+Dr. Sara Lazar is one of the first neuroscientists to illustrate that meditation changes the brain.
+Her study involved comparing the initial and final brain scans of 16 participants who completed an eight-week long mindfulness-based stress reduction (MSBR) program.
 A press release from the Massachusetts General Hospital (where the study was conducted) revealed the results: “The analysis of MRI images, which focused on areas where meditation-associated differences were seen in earlier studies, found increased grey-matter density in the hippocampus, known to be important for learning and memory.”

 5. Feed your brain